TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-04-04-how-to-upgrade-twig-from-underscored-to-namespaces.md

     Today I'll show you how to upgrade from `_` to `\\` in few ~~minutes~~ seconds.

-tweet: "New Post on #php 🐘 blog: How to Upgrade #twig from Underscored to Namespaces"
 tweet_image: "/assets/images/posts/2019/twig-under/twig-image.png"

 updated_since: "November 2020"